Social Work

 SOWK 3506.
 Health and Social Environment.
 3-0-3 Units.

 History and structure of the health care system in the United States and in other industrial nations.
-Overview of health care systems in in other countries.
 The impact of social determinants of health and illness.
 Health disparities and discrimination in health care will be discussed.

 Prerequisites: Admission to the BSW upper division or permission of instructor.